 5. The Lights Are on But No One's Home

 Don't leave your lights on at home throughout your entire vacation in an effort to make it look like someone is in the house.
-Your electric bill will end up more costly than your mortgage, and, of course, leaving the lights on is not exactly "green" behavior.
-Plus, house lights blazing throughout the night might look a bit odd, no?
-Instead, purchase a light switch timer that can turn your lights on and off automatically according to a programmed schedule.
-Criminals keeping an eye on your house will notice lights flipping on and off, and will probably assume someone is doing the flipping.
-Nextag.com offers a comprehensive list of light switch timers available for sale online at a variety of price points.
+Your electric bill will end up more costly than your mortgage, and house lights blazing throughout the night might look a bit suspicious.

 6. Stop Your Mail

 Either place a "stop" order on mail and newspapers (we also recommend this in 10 Things to Do Before You Travel), or arrange to have a friend or neighbor pick up your mail while you're away.
-Otherwise, a week's worth of letters piled on your front step could signal to criminals that this particular homeowner is out of town.
-It's easy to put your mail on hold; that's why there's no excuse not to do this.
-Just go to the United States Postal Service Web site and you can place a "stop" order in a matter of minutes.
+Otherwise, a week's worth of papers piled on your front step could signal to criminals that this particular homeowner is out of town.
+It's easy to put your mail on hold at USPS.com.

 7. Put That in Your Pipe